Keywords Research for YouTube Videos: The Complete Guide

 So how do you find them easily within a few seconds without using an SEO tool?

 It is very easy.
-Just think how YouTube works.
+Just think about how YouTube works.

 Yes, YouTube still uses old-SEO techniques to detect what about the video.